samitkumarpatel/help/k9s/readme.md

 ### shortcuts

-after `k9s` default view , you can use
+After `k9s` command - It will bring you a command like UI interface, then you can use below keys to interest with different area:

-    - `/` - for search
+- `/` - for search in any resource.

 - `:` - switch to different resources like pod, deployment, services, ingress